 When alcohol impairment is involved, installation of an ignition interlock device in the driver’s car for up to one year is often required.
 The device is designed to measure alcohol in the breath before starting the car.
 While it is possible that a person convicted of a DUI for marijuana might need an ignition interlock installed, the device cannot measure THC levels.

-Contact a South Jersey Criminal Defense Lawyer at the Law Offices of Robert N. Agre Involving Convictions for Driving Under the Influence
+Contact a South Jersey Criminal Defense Lawyer at the Law Offices of Agre & St. John Involving Convictions for Driving Under the Influence

-If you have been charged with a DUI for marijuana, you need the services of a South Jersey criminal defense lawyer at the Law Offices of Robert N. Agre.
+If you have been charged with a DUI for marijuana, you need the services of a South Jersey criminal defense lawyer at the Law Offices of Agre & St. John.
 We have extensive experience representing juveniles and adults in a wide range of legal matters and will aggressively defend your rights and protect your reputation.
 Call us today at 856-428-7797 or contact us online to arrange an initial consultation.
 Located in Haddonfield, New Jersey, we serve clients throughout South Jersey, including Camden County, Salem County, Burlington County, and Gloucester County.